 This hyper-specific targeting allowed us to target those with whom CPMA would get the greatest bang for their buck because mothers were the key influencers in household diets while young professionals tended to decide that on their own.

-Using this tactic of creating customer segments to target with our campaign, we were able to 1.5 million people and increase CPMA’s Facebook fan following by 20,000.
+Using this tactic of creating customer segments to target with our campaign, we were able to attract 1.5 million people and increase CPMA’s Facebook fan following by 20,000.

 To read more about our tactics and results with CPMA’s campaign, you can read our detailed case study here.